Program: B.A., Mathematics

 Junior-Year Integrated (JYI) Mathematics Subject Matter Program for the Single Subject Credential

 The Junior-Year Integrated Mathematics (JYI-Math) teacher credential program begins in the junior year for students who apply and have been accepted to the program.
-JYI-Math integrates undergraduate subject matter knowledge with teacher education content and leads to both a B.A. degree in Mathematics and a Preliminary Single Subject Credential in Mathematics.
+JYI-Math integrates undergraduate subject-matter knowledge with teacher education content and leads to both a B.A. degree in Mathematics and a Preliminary Single Subject Credential in Mathematics.
 For admission, students must be juniors who have completed (with sufficient grades) the lower division General Education requirements and the lower division core of the Math major.
-Applications to both the Mathematics department and the credential program are necessary.
+Applications to both the Department of Mathematics and the credential program are necessary.

 1. Lower Division Required Courses (26-27 units)

 The following course must be completed prior to admission to the program: